WANdisco/wandisco-documentation-ldm/docs/troubleshooting.md

 sidebar_label: Troubleshooting
 ---

-This article provides details on some of the issues you may face when installing and using LiveData Migrator, and provides steps to help you resolve these problem.
+This article details issues that you may face when installing and using LiveData Migrator.
+Follow the provided steps if you encounter these issues.

-Please ensure you have read the [Prerequisites](./prereqs.md) as if any of these items are missed, issues may be encountered.
+Please ensure you have read the [Prerequisites](./prereqs.md) as you may experience problems if you miss any of these requirements.

 ### Insufficient container permissions with an ADLS2 target filesystem when using OAuth2 authentication